 __ Q92.
 I often pray for others in utterances using an unknown language.

 __ Q93.
-I desire opportunities to pray for the church in an unknown language which I believe glorifies God.
+I desire opportunities to pray for the church in an unknown language that glorifies God.

 __ Q94.
-I share words and messages given to me by God, using an unknown language.
+I share the words and messages God gives me, which are often expressed in an unknown language.

 __ Q95.
-I often comfort or encourage others using an unknown language inspired by God.
+I often comfort or encourage others using a language inspired by God that I don’t fully understand.

 __ Q96.
 I enjoy speaking biblical insights into life situations.